Kinetic fractionation

 Kinetic fractionation is an isotopic fractionation process that separates stable isotopes from each other by their mass during unidirectional processes.
 Biological processes are generally unidirectional and are very good examples of "kinetic" isotope reactions.
 All organisms preferentially use lighter isotopes, because "energy costs" are lower, resulting in a significant fractionation between the substrate (heavier) and the biologically mediated product (lighter).
 For example, photosynthesis preferentially takes up the light isotope of carbon ^{12}C during assimilation of atmospheric CO_{2}.
-This kinetic isotope fractionation explains why plant material (and thus fossil fuels, which are derived from plants) is typically depleted in ^{13}C by 25 per mil (2.5%) relative to most inorganic carbon on Earth.
+This kinetic isotope fractionation explains why plant material (and thus fossil fuels, which are derived from plants) is typically depleted in δ^{13}C by 25 per mil (25‰) relative to most inorganic carbon on Earth.

 The sulfur isotopic composition in Earth materials varies because of bacterial activity.
-In particular, certain sulfate reducing bacteria (SRB) can reduce ^{32}SO_{4}^{2−} 1.07 times faster than ^{34}SO_{4}^{2−}, which may increase the ^{34}S/^{32}S ratio in the residual sulfate by up to 10 %, while this ratio simultaneously decreases in the reduced sulfides.
+In particular, certain sulfate reducing bacteria (SRB) can reduce ^{32}SO_{4}^{2−} 1.07 times faster than ^{34}SO_{4}^{2−}, which may increase the ^{34}S/^{32}S ratio in the residual sulfate by up to 10%, while this ratio simultaneously decreases in the reduced sulfides.
 So, the ^{34}S/^{32}S ratio is a helpful indicator for microbial sulfate reduction.
 In contrast, the sulfur isotopic ratio is very constant in iron meteorites.
 For this reason, the standard for sulfur isotopes is the Canyon Diablo meteorite, a troilite (FeS)-containing meteorite.
 Canyon Diablo Troilite (CDT) is the standard of relative concentration of different isotopes of sulfur.